torquE170/Book-Store-with-Python/README.md

 1) A txt log file with login time, date and a unique session id so the app keeps a record

 ## Next steps
-1) When removing a library, add functionality:
+1) When removing a library, add functionality for sqlite3 as well
-   - distribute books in that library to other libraries that have more of that book
-   - modify quantities and available counters
-   - distribute equally books that aren't present elsewhere
-   - drop table in the database
-   - don't delete if it's the last library and there are still loaned books from it

 ### Technical information
 #### 1) Requirements: